Federation of the Greens: Centre-left coalitions

 In 1993 the Greens joined forces with the Democratic Party of the Left (PDS) within the Alliance of Progressives, a broad left-wing coalition.
 As a result, Rutelli was elected mayor of Rome.
 The party was also joined by Carlo Ripa di Meana, a former Socialist member of the European Commission and minister of the Environment, who became the party's leader.

 In the 1994 European Parliament election won 3.2% of the vote and three MEPs, its best result as a joint party.

 In 1995 the Greens were a founding member of The Olive Tree coalition and in the 1996 general election, thanks to this alliance and several candidates in single-seat constituencies, they obtained 14 deputies and 14 senators, their highest number ever.
-Following the election, the Greens the centre-left governments led by Romano Prodi, Massimo D'Alema and Giuliano Amato.
+Following the election, the Greens took place in the centre-left governments led by Romano Prodi, Massimo D'Alema and Giuliano Amato.
 Ronchi was minister of the Environment (1996–2000) and Alfonso Pecoraro Scanio minister of Agriculture (2000–2001).

 Since 1996 the party however started a slow decline.
 Some of its leading members left: Rutelli (who was re-elected mayor of Rome) in 1997 and Ripa di Meana in 1998.
 The party also suffered the competition of several centre-left parties, some of them new as The Democrats, of which Rutelli was a founding member.
 In the 1999 European Parliament election the Greens were reduced to 1.8% and two MEPs, prompting the resignation of Luigi Manconi, who had led the party since 1996.
 The party was thus re-organised under Grazia Francescato, a former president of the Italy's section of the World Wide Fund for Nature (WWF).

 At the 2001 general election the Greens formed a joint list with the Italian Democratic Socialists (SDI): The Sunflower.
 The combination scored 2.2%, thus failing to surpass the 4% threshold.
 The Greens elected seven deputies and ten senators in single-member constituencies, as part of The Olive Tree coalition.